 The personal data you provide may be used:

-To provide and fulfil a purchase (including Summer School, events, membership and donations and to provide customer service)
+To provide and fulfil a purchase (including residential courses, events, online classes membership and donations and to provide customer service)

 For fundraising purposes (see fundraising below)